beyond-all-reason/tachyon/docs/commands.md

 # Commands

 Both request and response messages are referred to as "commands".
 A request command should always be met with a corresponding response command, however, in some cases, the server can send standalone response commands which the client did not initiate with a request.
-An exaple is the [`system/connected/response`](docs/system.md/#connected).
+An example is [`system/connected/response`](docs/system.md/#connected).

 ## Shared